 Plug color is only affected by the RPM range you use the most.
-For most people that is high RPM which means it indicates whether the main jet is too rich or too lean (too light a color).
+For most people that is high RPM which means it indicates whether the main jet is too rich (too dark color) or too lean (too light a color).
 Unfortunately the color is also affected by type fuel and oil used, and the color variation is much too slight to be of any use.
 And even if your top RPM jetting is correct that does not mean your mid throttle jetting is right, or that your jetting off of idle is right, or that your idle jetting is right.
 I highly recommend a good jetting calculator to know if the jetting is rich or lean between closed and fully open throttle.

 EXTREME COLORING: Really dark or really light is an indication that you are clueless as to reading the feel of the engine and the exhaust note, because if you were good at that then you wouldn't even be looking at the plug.
 But if that is what you are doing then read the color on the first half of the ground electrode (not at its end) and end of the ceramic insulator.
 Medium gray or medium chocolate brown is the ideal color.
 This plug shows a good medium color.
 I was using Castor 927 engine oil at 40:1.
 But keep in mind that this was on an air cooled engine that runs hot and needs more gasoline for cooling.
 I expect a water cooled engine can have a slightly lighter colored plug that indicates leaner jetting.

 White colored ceramic insulators are caused by

 1) too lean a fuel/air mixture

 2) too hot a rating for the plug

 2) use of certain synthetic oils